Threema Is a Statement

 Precision, reliability, and discretion are typical Swiss characteristics, and as a true Swiss company, Threema lives these values every day.

-In-House Development and Customer Support in Switzerland
+In-House Development and Support

 All software is developed in-house in Switzerland.
 No work is outsourced.
 Our dedicated support staff ensures consistent high quality and fast response times.